PurelyBlank/PurelyBlank/README.md

 - 👋 Hi, I’m @PurelyBlank
-- 👀 I’m interested in field of computers and their applicabilities
+- 👀 I’m interested in Software Engineering but not limited to any other positions
-- 🌱 I’m currently learning studying Computer Science
+- 🌱 I’m currently learning majoring in Computer Science
 - 📫 How to reach me: bwang.noah@gmail.com

 <!---